ikwyl6/rss-checker/README.md

 ### Command line options:
 ```
 Adding a feed:
-  -t: feed title
+  [-t | --title] TITLE: Add a feed title
-  -l: feed url/link
+  [-l | --link] LINK: Add a feed url/link

 Running script:
   no options: Checks all rss feeds in db and sees if there are any new links added
-  -f: temporary file location to write to disk instead of stdout
+  [-o | --output] TMP_FILE: temporary file location to write to disk instead of stdout
+  -n | --no-update: Don't update the feed with a time stamp
+  [-f | --feed-id] FEED_ID: Only use or check this feed id
-  -h: output html links within script output for clickable links for sending in an email
+  --html: output html links within script output for clickable links for sending in an email
+  --list: List all feeds
 ```

 ### Initial Usage: